jtod/Hydra/README.md

 ## Installation

-This is free software released under the GPL-3 license.
+You need two pieces of software: ghc, a Haskell compiler, and the Hydra source.
+Both are free software, and they run on Windows, Macintosh, and Gnu/Linux.

 *Note (2020-10-09): it is planned to release Hydra on github within a few days.
 See **Releases** section on the github Hydra page.
 It's better to wait for a release, as the HEAD version is unstable.
 Eventually, it is planned to release Hydra on the Hackage, the Haskell package server.
 That will simplify the installation.
-For now, follow the following instructions.*
+For now, use the following instructions.*

 1. Install Haskell Platform (www.haskell.org).
 This gives you the ghc compiler and the cabal package system.
-Check that these are installed.
-This version of Hydra was tested using these versions of ghc and cabal:
+Check that these are installed with these commands:

 ~~~~
 $ ghc --version